Positive Handling and Physical Intervention Policy

 • Other members of staff such as site management and administrative teams also have the power to use reasonable force if a circumstance should arise in which immediate action should be taken.

-• This power applies to any member of staff at the school.
-It can also apply to people whom the Principal has temporarily put in charge of pupils, such as unpaid volunteers, or parents accompanying students on a school organised visit.
+• This power applies to any member of staff at the school or It can also apply to people whom the principal has temporarily put in charge of pupils, such as unpaid volunteers, or parents accompanying students on a school organised visit.

 Deciding whether to use reasonable force